 This article was originally published in 2018 for Old Grizzled Gamers.
 However, that website no longer exists so I’m putting it here instead.
+I also received a free review copy of this game.

 As a writer, I can’t emphasise enough how important it is to have an editor.
 They are that impartial person looking at your work and tell you their honest thoughts.
 They help you cut back on areas that are too long, refocus on a topic that needs more attention and generally help you produce your best work possible.
 Luckily for us ours is fantastic.
 Unfortunately for Inked, the game was in desperate need of an editor.